Open Topics for Student Projects

 Requirements

-experience with a python, ideally with open3d; docker is a plus
+experience with python, pytorch, ideally with open3d

 Contact